AdaCore/spark2014/lrm/source/packages.rst

 .. centered:: **Static Semantics**

 #.
 The read or update of a volatile variable or state abstraction is considered
-   to be both a read and an update of the entity.
-In Global and Depends aspects this means that volatile entities will be regarded as being both an input and an output and this fact may be stated explicitly in those aspects [, for example by using the ``In_Out`` mode in the Global aspect].
+   for analysis purposes to be both a read and an update of the entity.
+   [Thus, a read always has a side effect and a write is never ineffective]

 #.
+In Global and Depends aspects this means that volatile entities will be
+   regarded as being both an input and an output and this fact may be stated explicitly in those aspects [, for example by using the ``In_Out`` mode in the Global aspect].

+#.
 However if a variable or abstract state is explicitly designated as being a
-   Volatile Input or a Volatile Output, an abbreviated form of the Global and Depends aspect is permitted [which gives a more intuitive view of the global and the dependency relation]:
+   Volatile Input or a Volatile Output, an abbreviated form of the Global and Depends aspect is permitted [which gives a more intuitive view of the Global and Depends aspects]:

    * If the variable or state abstraction is designated as a Volatile Input, then it may appear just as an Input in the Global aspect.
 Implicitly it is